The Brothers (short story): Plot

 Two brothers, Kenneth and Tom (their surname is never given), forge an intimate bond after the divorce of their parents.
 As boys, they witnessed the disintegration of the marriage, which they blamed largely on their mother.
-At the time of the separation, Kenneth was 20-years-old, Tom age 17.
-The story opens four years later, during which the young men have lived together, `becoming "deeply attached to one another."
+At the time of the separation, Kenneth was 20 years old, Tom age 17.
+The story opens four years later, during which the young men have lived together, becoming "deeply attached to one another."
 Despite their continual proximity, they display a tactfulness towards one another's casual affairs with women.

 Since the divorce, the brothers routinely travel by car and ferry from Boston on Saturdays to visit the middle-aged Amy on the rural North Shore.
 A widow, she lives on a small, isolated farm with her attractive teen-age daughter, Jane.
-Amy is always cheered at the arrival of the young Bostonian's.
+Amy is always cheered at the arrival of the young Bostonians.
 The men are on friendly, affectionate terms with both women.

-Jane secretly favors Kenneth, and jealousy resents his failure to lavish his attention solely upon her.
+Jane secretly favors Kenneth, and jealously resents his failure to lavish his attention solely upon her.
 After dancing in the parlor, the youngsters depart for Larssen's, a local restaurant and tavern.
 There they order a quart of applejack.
 Jane is increasingly ill at ease with the intimacy the brothers exhibit towards one another.
 In their self-absorbed discussions, they unconsciously exclude Jane from their discourse.

 Upon leaving the tavern that night, Jane marches into the darkness.
 Tom sees her suddenly throw herself on the ground, where she begins calling desperately for Kenneth.
 She feigns a sprained ankle, but quickly forgets the injury when the trio arrive back at the house.
 On the sofa with Kenneth, Jane becomes animated.
 Tom announces that he is going upstairs to bed, discreetly leaving the couple.
 When Kenneth begins to follow Tom, Jane begs him to remain with her.
 Minutes later, Tom is joined by his brother upstairs.
 Kenneth begins to plan a winter skiing trip to Canada with Tom.
 The younger brother is noncommittal.
 Neither man mentions Jane.